Harrypatria/Data-Analysis-KOMINFO-project/README.md

 # Data-Analysis-KOMINFO-project

-This tutorial was originally written by Dr. Harry Patria https://github.com/Harrypatria for MasterClass conducted by Patria & Co, PT.
+This tutorial was developed by Dr. Harry Patria https://github.com/Harrypatria for MasterClass conducted by Patria & Co, PT.
 Strategi Transforma Infiniti.

 It was adapted as a Jupyter notebook for CS228 at Stanford University.
 This version has been adapted for Colab.
 It runs Python3 by default.